ramyaragupathy/microsites/README.md

 ### Auto microsite build

-The auto microsite page build writes microsites to the `app > _country` folder
+.build_scripts/buildPages.js writes microsites to the `app > _country` folder.
+On each run, the script includes the recent tasks for each country.
+These tasks are gathered using [osm-data-parse](https://github.com/maxgrossman/osm-data-parse/).

-For country tasks, it uses a fork of [osm-data-parse](https://github.com/maxgrossman/osm-data-parse) to grab the most recent 'open' tasks from the [HOT tasking manager api](https://github.com/hotosm/osm-tasking-manager2/wiki/API) and reverse geocodes them to designate them to the correct country.

-Country names and codes match those used in osm-stats-api and sit in a `countries.json` file.
+To include recent tasks, run osm-data-parse's tasking-mgr-parse/parse.js script and save the geoJSON output as 'tasks.geojson' in the root of this repo.

 ### Getting started